Brian McKeever: Biography

 McKeever began skiing at the age of three and started competing at thirteen.
 At 19 he began losing his vision due to Stargardt's disease.
 At the 2002 and 2006 Winter Paralympics he competed in both cross-country skiing and biathlon.
 He won two gold medals and a silver in cross-country the first year and bronze medal for biathlon plus two gold medals and a silver for cross-country skiing in the later year.
 For his performance at the 2006 Games McKeever was named Best Male at the Paralympic Sport Awards.

 Brian (right) and Robin McKeever after receiving their gold medals at the 2010 Winter Paralympics.

 McKeever's older brother, Robin McKeever, competed as his guide in the Paralympics until 2014, when Erik Carleton took over.

 In 2010, he became the first Canadian athlete to be named to both Paralympic and Olympic teams.
-At the 2010 Winter Olympics, he was going to compete in the men's 50km cross-country race, however Canada's coach decided to replace him with a skier who did well at an earlier event at the 2010 games and thus he did not become the first athlete in the world to compete in the Winter Paralympics and Winter Olympics in the same year.
+At the 2010 Winter Olympics, he was going to compete in the men's 50km cross-country race, however Canada's coach instead selected a higher-ranked skier who did well at an earlier event at the 2010 games (ending up that skier didn't medal), and so McKeever missed out on becoming the first athlete in the world to compete in the Winter Paralympics and Winter Olympics in the same year.

 At the 2010 Paralympics McKeever won three gold medals for cross-country skiing.

 McKeever repeated this triple gold medal performance at the 2014 Winter Paralympics in Sochi, sweeping the men's visually impaired cross country skiing individual events for the second time.

 At the 2018 Winter Paralympics in Pyeongchang, McKeever was Canada's flagbearer during the opening ceremonies.
 His gold medal in the men's 20-kilometre cross-country ski freestyle event was the 14th of his career, to pass Lana Spreeman as Canada's most decorated Winter Paralympian.
 McKeever won another two individual gold and a team relay bronze, his third triple gold medal sweep, for a career total of 13 gold medals and 17 medals in all, making him also the most decorated Paralympic cross-country skier ever.

 Prior to the 2022 Winter Paralympics in Beijing, McKeever announced that he would retire after the Games.
 He swept his three individual events for the fourth Paralympics in a row, including the men's visually impaired 20 kilometre classical, 1.5 kilometre sprint, and 12.5 kilometre freestyle—his 16th Paralympic medal and 20th overall.

-In February 2022 the brothers' achievements were celebrated in Toyota's Super Bowl ad "Brothers" telling their inspirational life story -- a childhood biking the hilly streets of Calgary, learning to ski, being motivated by the hometown 1988 Calgary Winter Olympics to aim for the national ski team, facing Brian's loss of vision as a teenager and ultimately winning 10 Paralympic medals together.
+In February 2022 the brothers' achievements were celebrated in Toyota's Super Bowl ad "Brothers" telling their inspirational life story—a childhood biking the hilly streets of Calgary, learning to ski, being motivated by the hometown 1988 Calgary Winter Olympics to aim for the national ski team, facing Brian's loss of vision as a teenager and ultimately winning 10 Paralympic medals together.